How I Got Our Bahamas Health Visas And Surprised My GF With An Unforgettable Trip

 All travelers to the Bahamas that are older than 12 years old will need to submit a Covid19 test, regardless of their vaccination status.
 The only difference between vaccinated and unvaccinated travelers is the type of test you are able to submit.

-I double-checked this last bit of information a couple of times, and I’m confident that you can provide a Rapid Antigen test instead of an RT-PCR test if you are a vaccinated traveler, which both Lily and I are.
+I double-checked this last bit of information a couple of times, and I’m confident that you can provide a Rapid Antigen test instead of an RT-PCR test if you are a vaccinated traveler, which both Simone and I are.
 Conversely, if you are unvaccinated you cannot submit any test but an RT-PCR test.

 Great, now that I got all of that out of the way, let’s start with the process of applying for the Bahamas Health Visa itself.

 I started by going to the Bahamas Health Visa website and selecting “International.”
-I then created a new account for myself, and a second one for Lily on one of my backup email accounts - I didn’t want the surprise trip spoiled by a random email notification.
+I then created a new account for myself, and a second one for Simone on one of my backup email accounts - I didn’t want the surprise trip spoiled by a random email notification.
 As far as I could figure out, there’s no way of creating an account for a group, and each applicant will need to create their own account - or have one created for them by their soon to be fiance ;)

 After I created my account I entered my passport information and declared my immigration status as “Visitor”.
 I then uploaded a picture of my passport's biometrics page (the page with my photo on it).
 In the next steps, I entered my personal information, my residential address in the USA, and completed a quick checklist about my health conditions.
 I was a little bit iffy about this last part, but after a quick research session, I discovered that the Bahamas Health Visa includes Covid19 health insurance.
 Finally, I entered the details of my emergency contact and proceeded.